garrygl/GNS3/README.md

 end
 wr
 ```
-## Fixes a Missing Config Bug on IOU1 After a Power On
+## Bug: Fixes a Missing Config on IOU1 After a Power On
 ```bash
 #IOU1
 conf t